cloudmesh-community/hid-sp18-705/project-report/report.md

 Initiative (BIBFRAME) [@librarycongress-18-bibliographic].

 In the basic model proposed by BIBFRAME, descriptions of library resources are divided into three entity types or classes: Work (the abstract concept of the resource), Instance (the embodiment of a Work in a particular publication), and Item (a physical copy of an Instance) [@librarycongress-18-bibliographic].
-As an example for this project, a catalog record from the Indiana University Library catalog was chosen.
+As an example, a catalog record from the Indiana University Library catalog was chosen.
 This record describes the Lilly Library's partial copy of the Gutenberg Bible.
 The data is divided into six files:

 ```
 ocm05084045.xml